 More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.(Romans 5:11, ESV)

-We are glorifying God by enjoying Him forever, because through Jesus, our relationship has been reconciled and we are at peace.
+We are glorifying God by enjoying him forever because through Jesus our relationship has be reconciled and we are at peace

 Sin is universal